MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ## Snapshot configuration settings

 In order to do any profiling on code, you must first capture a snapshot of running code.
 Before doing that, you must set up a snapshot configuration in the `launch.json` file.
-The configuration settings depend on what type of profiling you want to do.
+The configuration settings depend on what type of profiling you want to perform.

 ### To set up a snapshot configuration for instrumentation profiling